AndyObtiva/glimmer-dsl-swt/README.md

 ##### async_exec

-`async_exec` is a Glimmer DSL keyword in addition to being a method on `display`.
+`async_exec {}` is a Glimmer DSL keyword in addition to being a method on `display`.
 It accepts a block and when invoked, adds the block to the end of a queue of GUI events scheduled to run on the SWT event loop, executing asynchronously.

 Example (you may copy/paste in [`girb`](#girb-glimmer-irb-command)):